 About the Kindred Area Community Foundation

-Established in 2005 by a group of residents concerned about the lack of funding for local organizations, the Kindred Area Community Foundation provides a method of receiving funds/donations to benefit projects or non-profit organizations in the geographic area of the Kindred School District.
+Established in 2005 by a group of residents concerned about the lack of funding for local organizations, the Kindred Area Community Foundation provides a method of receiving funds/donations to benefit projects or non-profit organizations in the geographic area of the Kindred School District, which includes the communities of Davenport, Hickson, Kindred, Leonard, Oxbow and Walcott.
 The Kindred Area Community Foundation is administered by the North Dakota Community Foundation, a non-profit, tax-exempt corporation under IRS code 501(c)3 and North Dakota state law, in accordance with their investing and grant making policies.

-A board of citizens from across the school district shall be responsible for local fundraising and issuing of grants.
+An Advisory Committee of citizens representing the respective communities in the school district shall be responsible for local fundraising and issuing of grants.
 Every effort shall be made to maintain a healthy cross-section of persons representing the residents across the district.
 New members shall be elected by the existing board.